 Why do we say this?
 Remember that in 1988, the entire sordid spectacle of televangelist glitterati feeding upon and feuding with each other was nightly news.
 Beginning with Jim and Tammy Bakker's unreal PTL Ministry extravagances, infidelities and dissolution, the reproach that steam rollered its way across the nation was unrelenting.
 Christians, particularly Evangelical Pentecostals, were now the punch-lines for late-night monologues, jokes at the office and factory, and general scorn.
 Multitudes among us can never forget that terrible time.
 It certainly did not make the sharing of my faith to my Roman Catholic father and relatives any easier at all.
 And then, suddenly, long before the wounds of the PTL fiasco had hardly even begun to be stitched up then Swaggart was caught in a sin no less onerous and yet far more damning for all of the hypocrisy that it clearly had been flimsily cloaked with.
 The media frenzy went into maximum warp and it became open season all that year and then some upon the Pentecostal movement itself.
-Satire, insult and ridicule redoubled and became the comedic rage everywhere.
+Sober news examinations of the sordid affair were coupled with satire, insult and ridicule which redoubled and became the comedic rage everywhere.
 And real shockwaves from Swaggart's moral failure terribly impacted outright many a Christian mission work: one distressing report in the Latin America Mission magazine Evangelist for July/September 1988 can be seen here.

 I don't mind telling you that I prayed and held my breath when the news first came to me while a student at Lee College.
 In 1986 I had started out towards actually applying to go to Jimmy Swaggart Bible College (JSBC), but God intervened and directed me towards Lee College, now Lee University.
 That was indeed providential.
 I was spared the agonizing chaos that rent JSBC after Swaggart decided to turn his back upon the AoG.
 A recollection by Art Johnson, a member of the student body of JSBC at the time is a brutally honest account that is both tragic and revealing :